Lady in the Lake: Cast

 The "actress" credited as playing Chrystal Kingsby, "Ellay Mort", is an inside joke, as the character is never seen in the film.
-The name is a homonym of the French "elle est morte", meaning "she is dead".
+The name is a homonym of the French "elle est morte," meaning "she is dead".

 Production

-Making Lady in the Lake was Robert Mongtomery's idea.
-He had stood in as director for John Ford on They Were Expendable when Ford got sick, and he wanted to direct again.
+Montgomery had acted as director for John Ford on They Were Expendable when Ford became ill, and he wanted to direct again.
 He convinced MGM to buy the rights to Chandler's latest novel, The Lady in the Lake, for which the studio paid a reported $35,000.
-Since Chandler had co-written the screenplay for Double Indemnity with Billy Wilder, for which he received an Academy Award nomination, and then had received another nomination for his script for The Blue Dahlia, Montgomery wanted Chandler to write the screenplay for Lady in the Lake.
-This resulted in the 195-page screenplay which has been called "remarkably bad".
-Montgomery then brought in Steve Fisher to completely re-write the screenplay.
+As Chandler had received Academy Award nominations for the scripts for Double Indemnity and The Blue Dahlia, Montgomery recruited him to write the screenplay for his own novel.
+After receiving Chandler's resulting 195-page screenplay, which has been called "remarkably bad", Montgomery hired Steve Fisher to completely rewrite it.
 (Chandler and Fisher had both been writers for Black Mask magazine in the 1930s.)
-Fisher made major changes, such as re-setting the time of the film to the Christmas holiday, and dropping all the scenes which took place at the lake.
-Chandler objected to these changes, and was insulted that another writer was changing his story, but he still insisted that he be given a screenplay credit, until he saw the final result, when he demanded that his name be removed from the film.
+Fisher contributed major changes such as shifting the time of the film to the Christmas holiday season and dropping all of the scenes at the lake.
+Chandler objected to these changes and was insulted that another writer was changing his story, but he still insisted on a screenplay credit.
+However, when he saw the final result, Chandler demanded that his name be removed from the film.

-Montgomery tried a technique that had often been talked about in Hollywood but never used in a major film: he used the camera as the protagonist of the film.
-Other characters talk directly to the camera.
+Montgomery tried a technique that had often been discussed in Hollywood but never used in a major film, in which the camera represents the point of view of the protagonist, while other characters talk directly to the camera.
 The voice of Marlowe is that of Montgomery, but his face is shown only in reflections.
-MGM objected to Montgomery's first-person idea, since it meant that the star of the film would only be seen infrequently; so the studio insisted that Montgomery film a prologue where Marlowe, in his office, explains what was happening; the setting was returned to briefly several times during the film, and at the end.
-Various techniques had to be devised to make the subjective camera look realistic.
-For instance, in order to simulate the protagonist walking, John Arnold, executive head of photography at MGM, developed a new kind of camera dolly, with four independent wheels, allowing the dolly to walk through doors and up stairs.
-A seat was also attached to the front of the dolly for Montgomery to sit in, so that the actors could see and play off of him as filming took place.
-For the fight scenes, Paul Vogel, the director of photography, used a modified Eyemo camera with a flexible shoulder harness.
+MGM objected to Montgomery's first-person idea, as it meant that he would only be seen infrequently, so the studio insisted that Montgomery film an explanatory prologue in which Marlowe speaks directly to the camera.
+The studio produced the film with great secrecy to protect the innovation from those who may have laid claim to it.
+Montgomery later remarked: "I had a little trouble making that picture.
+That is, if you call eight years of arguing trouble.
+Nobody seems to want an actor to become a director.
+And the idea for this film wasn't exactly a pushover to sell."

-Reviews of the film were not appreciative of the new approach.
-Most critics gave the director credit for trying an experimental technique but felt that it was a "gimmick", and that the experiment had been a failure.
+Various techniques were devised to enhance the realism of the subjective camera.
+For example, in order to simulate the protagonist walking, MGM photography head John Arnold developed a modified camera dolly with four independent wheels, allowing it to walk through doors and up stairs.
+A seat was attached to the front of the dolly in which Montgomery could sit so that the actors could see and play against him while filming.
+For the fight scenes, cinematographer Paul C. Vogel employed a modified Eyemo camera with a flexible shoulder harness.